 The capital’s most famous Shinto shrine, Meiji Jingu, is a popular venue for Japanese weddings and if you are lucky, you may see a bride and groom in traditional attire.
 Next, walk with your guide down Omotesando, enjoying the bustle and glamour of Tokyo’s ritziest shopping street.
 In the afternoon, you’ll experience the city from a totally different perspective as you take a cruise down the Sumida Gawa to Hamarikyu-Teien, and exquisite Edo-period garden encircled by skyscrapers, where you can pause for a green tea and a traditional sweet in the delightful lakeside teahouse.

-Take a bullet train up into the Japan Alps then a local transfer to the village of Obuse, where the illustrious ukiyo-e woodblock print artist, Katsushika Hokusai (1760–1849), spent the latter years of his life.
-Explore the museum dedicated to his artwork at leisure this afternoon before dinner at your ryokan (traditional inn) accommodation.
+Take a bullet train up into the Japan Alps then a local transfer to the village of Obuse where you stay overnight in Ryokan for 2-night's (traditional inn).
+The illustrious ukiyo-e woodblock print artist, Katsushika Hokusai (1760–1849), spent the latter years of his life.
+Explore the museum dedicated to his artwork and other attractions at leisure in the afternoon before dinner at your.

 A fine little museum exhibits some of Hokusai’s most famous work, including the 36 Views of Mount Fuji and Great Wave of Kanagawa.
 Also worth a visit is the house of the artist’s main patron, the wealthy merchant and dilettante, Takai Kozan, whose Edo-period mansion houses an exhibition of Hokusai prints and Kozan’s own calligraphy.
 The town itself retains plenty of traditional Japanese character, with numerous old shops and sake breweries to explore if time permits.